pawatsethaput/OpenBank/REST-API-V1.1.md

 Baseline

 Information returned includes:
-* If the user is authentcated via OAuth, he will get he list of accounts he has access to at the bank specified by * * BANK_ID.
+* If the user is authenticated via OAuth, he will get he list of accounts he has access to at the bank specified by * * BANK_ID.
 Otherwise the list will contains the public accounts.
 * Related links (optional).
 The links include each VIEW_NAME available to the current user.

 JSON: